jzh9830/ManifoldNN/readme.md

 ## Author of Code

-Ziheng Jiao and Rui Zhang
+Ziheng Jiao and Hongyuan Zhang

 ## Dependence